Boston College School of Theology and Ministry: History

-The School of Theology and Ministry was founded in the merger of Weston Jesuit School of Theology and Boston College Institute for Religious Education and Pastoral Ministry on June 1, 2008.
+The School of Theology and Ministry was founded in the merger of Weston Jesuit School of Theology in Cambridge, Massachusetts, and Boston College Institute for Religious Education and Pastoral Ministry on June 1, 2008.

-Weston College opened in 1922 as a center of philosophy for the New England Province of the Jesuits in Weston, Massachusetts.
+Weston College opened in 1922 in the Boston suburb of Weston, Massachusetts, as a center of philosophy for the New England Province of the Jesuits which was also located in Weston, Massachusetts.
 Weston College expanded in 1927 to prepare men for ordination, and later to include religious and lay men and women, as the Weston Jesuit School of Theology.

 Historically, the School of Theology at Weston College was listed in the Boston College course catalog as a constituent school of the university, with the names of theological degree graduates in the commencement program.
-But the connection between Boston College and Weston College was non-legal and had never been properly defined, according to university historians.

-Meanwhile, Weston College in 1967 joined with Boston College and five other theological institutions to form the Boston Theological Institute (BTI), increasing cooperation and academic opportunities in the spirit of the Second Vatican Council.
-For the first time, Weston College matriculated students in its theology programs who were not members of the Jesuit order.
-In 1968, Weston College moved to Cambridge, Massachusetts and also became one of the first three Catholic schools accredited by the Association of Theological Schools in 1968.

-In 1971, Boston College opened a summer Institute of Religious Education and Service, which later became known as the Institute of Religious Education and Pastoral Ministry (IREPM), offering hands-on ministerial training to men and women.
-The Institute expanded its academic offerings and awarded its first degree in 1975.

-In 1974, the arrangement between Weston College and Boston College ceased, and Weston College changed its name to Weston School of Theology.
+Weston’s graduates received Boston College degrees from 1959 to 1974.
+Weston Jesuit School of Theology relocated to the environs of Harvard University in Cambridge, Massachusetts, in 1968.

 In December 2004, Boston College announced plans to create a School of Theology and Ministry by merging the Institute for Religious Education and Pastoral Ministry and the Weston Jesuit School of Theology.
 The reaffiliation of Weston Jesuit School of Theology with Boston College took place in 2008, and the new school was moved to Boston College's campus in Brighton, purchased in 2006.
 These buildings formerly housed the chancery of the Archdiocese of Boston and portions of St. John's Seminary.
 In September 2015, Simboli Hall, home of the School of Theology and Ministry, was dedicated in recognition of alumnus and real estate developer Anthony C. Simboli and his wife Gloria.

-The Boston College School of Theology and Ministry is one of the two schools in the United States where Jesuits receive theological training prior to ordination to the priesthood, the other being Jesuit School of Theology of Santa Clara University.
-The School of Theology and Ministry offers an array of ministerial and theological courses and degrees.
+In 2024, the School of Theology and Ministry was renamed for donors Charles “Chuck” Clough Jr. and Gloria Clough, who donated $25 million to the school.